• Skip to primary navigation

 • Wash the oranges and lemons, discarding any stickers before doing so.

 • Slice the oranges thinly - about ⅛ inch.
-You can do this with a knife or a mandoline, or - as I did - cut the oranges in half, then put them through the food processor slicing disk.
+You can do this with a sharp knife or a mandoline, or - as I did - cut the oranges in half, then put them through the food processor slicing disk.

 • Once sliced, cut each round into 4-5 pieces, place in a large pot.

-• Add sugar, stir well to dissolve.
+• Add sugar, stir well with a wooden spoon to dissolve.

-• Affix sterilized lids and rims, and process in a hot water bath for 10 minutes.
+• Affix sterilized lids and jar rims, and process in a hot water bath for 10 minutes.
 (Add 5 minutes for altitudes above 1,000 feet; add 10 minutes for altitudes over 6,000 feet.)

 Nutrition